artemijspavlovs/artemijspavlovs/README.md

 $ whoami
 > artpav.eth

 Hi there!
 Name's art.
-I'm an SRE and Cloud Architect during the day, I build solutions, and dev teams and optimize their work (both, the team and solutions).
+I'm an SRE and Cloud Architect during the day.
+I build solutions, and dev teams and optimize their work (both, the team and solutions).

 Most passionate about developer productivity, clean and performant solution architectures and web 3.

 During the day - I help companies understand whether they need fancy tech buzzwords in their life.
 When they do - I create adoption frameworks, put them in place and coach tech teams on the best ways to use them.
 Alternatively, I join existing teams to help them as an engineer.

 Once my day job is over - that's when the real fun begins.
 I am one of the construction workers building web 3. 👷
 ```